CosmosContracts/council/charter/DRAFT-B-TERM_OF_OFFICE_AND_REMOVAL_PROCESS.md

 ### 1. TERM

     Each department consists of a maximum of 5 delegate seats and a regular term of office is 12 months.
-There is no limit to the number of terms a person can serve as department delegate, meaning a delegate can be elected and serve more than one term whether concurrently or non concurrently.
+There is no limit to the number of terms a person can serve as department delegate, meaning a delegate can be elected and serve more than one term, consequently or not.

 ### 2. REMOVAL

-    A delegate can be removed by a majority vote of his department, by a proposal from the community or by resigning of his own violation.
-A delegate's resignation may be offered verbally or in writing.
-If the delegate does not specify a resignation date, then the resignation takes effect when it is announced.
-A delegate saying “I quit!" during a department meeting – is enough to complete the resignation process.
+    A delegate can be removed by a majority vote of his department or by a proposal from the community through the Juno Governance module.

     In case a member of a department resigns or is removed during their term of office, the department has the option of holding new elections to find a delegate to complete the missing member's term.
 However, the department is not obliged to do so as long as the department has three or more members.